bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ## `fstream.h`, `fstream` - file input/output (works mostly like `cin` and `cout`)

+If you pass filename to the `ifstream` and `ofstream` constructors, the opening and closing are taken care for you:

 ```cpp
 #include <fstream>          // Include filestream (std namespace)